Carol Tallarico, Carroll University faculty

 Dr. Carol Tallarico

-Professor of Business Get Contact Info
+Professor of Business 262.951.3027 ctallari@carrollu.edu

 TEACHES IN THE FOLLOWING PROGRAM(S)

-Business Economics Global Studies School of Business Business
+School of Business Business Economics Business Administration

 Biography

 Carol Tallarico received her Ph.D. in Economics from the University of Illinois-Chicago.
 She was employed at Dominican University in River Forest, Ill. for 10 years.
 While there she went from adjunct to visiting to tenured Professor, and served as Department Chair of the Brennan School of Business for four years.
 She joined Carroll University in Fall 2014 as the Executive Director for the Department of Business, Accounting, and Economics.
-She is now a Professor in the School of Business and teaches courses in Economics.
+She is now a Professor in the Sullivan School of Business, Engineering and Technology and teaches courses in Economics.
 She has published work on economic growth, environmental economics, and global peace through commerce.
 Some of the highlights of her professional career include presenting her work on the Chicago VOC Trading system at the MIT Energy and Environmental Policy Workshop which was attended by the Energy ministers of many European countries and being selected as the inaugural Exelon Research Fellow at Dominican University and presenting her work on carbon control to Exelon leaders and employees in Chicago.

 Education